 How Do ISPs Block VPN Server IP Addresses?

 Basically, they will use a firewall to apply inbound and outbound traffic rules to your IP address (the one your ISP assigns to you).
 These rules will say you can’t access the VPN server’s IP address on the network anymore.

 And if your ISP doesn’t want to have the staff keep their eye on VPN server IP addresses, they could use a VPN IP blacklist.
-There are some online lists of VPN and datacenter IPs that are free to use, like this one, for example.
+Some online lists of VPN and datacenter IPs are free to use, like this one, for example.
 The good news is that those lists don’t generally get frequent updates.

 The only way to bypass firewall rules like that would be to use an anonymous proxy or a different VPN to hide your IP address.
 But using a VPN or proxy to unblock a VPN is a bit pointless.

 That’s why you should always use a VPN with tons of servers.
 When there are hundreds or thousands of them, you don’t need to worry about your ISP blocking them all.
 Also, IP blacklists can’t keep up with them either.
 If you need help finding such a service, check out our guide on VPNs with the most servers.

 WARNING – VPN Leaks Let Your ISP See More Than They Should!

 If your VPN suffers a leak, your ISP will be able to monitor some (if not all) of your digital footprints.
 It depends on how severe the leak is, like whether the VPN leaks your IP address, your entire traffic, or your DNS queries.
 Whichever the case, things won’t look good for your privacy.

 Here is a quick overview of what kinds of VPN leaks can happen:

 - DNS leaks – This is when your DNS queries leak out of the VPN tunnel.
 Basically, they go through your ISP’s DNS server instead of the VPN’s server.
 So, your ISP can see what websites you browse on the Internet, even if you use a VPN.